-It is unclear in Appendix D 40 CFR 58 how MSAs apply to Tribal agencies.
+- It is unclear in Appendix D 40 CFR 58 how MSAs apply to Tribal agencies.
 Although the areas within the Community are geographically part of the Phoenix-Mesa-Scottsdale MSA, for purposes of the administration of Section 107 of the Clean Air Act (42 U.S.C. § 7407), the air quality control region for the Community is all land within the exterior boundaries of the Community.
-Therefore, for the purposes of this document, the MSA is not applicable to GRIC.

-- 2. Number of members who reside within GRIC, 12/31/2016. - A. Max concentration includes data flagged as exceptional events.
-CB site, 4/12/2018. - B. Max concentration excludes data flagged as exceptional events.
-CB site, 11/28/2017.

-C. A maximum concentration greater than 180 μg/m3 would require 1-2 monitors for a population between 100,000 and 250,000 (smallest population group in Table 4-2).
+Therefore, for the purposes of this document, the MSA is not applicable to GRIC. - 2.
+Number of members who reside within GRIC, 12/31/2019. - A. Max concentration includes data flagged as exceptional events.
+Casa Blanca site, 4/12/2018. - B. Max concentration excludes data flagged as exceptional events.
+Sacaton site, 9/30/2018. - C. A maximum concentration greater than 180 μg/m3 would require 1-2 monitors for a population between 100,000 and 250,000 (smallest population group in Table 4-2).
 A maximum concentration between 120 and 180 μg/m3 would require 0-1 monitors for a population between 100,000 and 250,000.
 Since the GRIC population is below the lowest population range in Table 4-2 and Tribal requirements are unclear, the minimum monitoring requirements was assumed to be zero.
-For comparison, the estimated population of the Phoenix-Mesa-Scottsdale MSA in 2017 was 4,737,270 (Census Bureau), which would require a minimum of 6-10 monitors for maximum concentrations between 120 and 180 μg/m3.
+For comparison, the estimated population of the Phoenix-Mesa-Scottsdale MSA in 2017 was 4,737,270 (Census Bureau), which would require a minimum of 6-10 monitors for maximum concentrations >180 μg/m3 and 4-8 monitors for maximum concentrations between 120 and 180 μg/m3.

-Based on the information contained in Tables 4-3 and 4-4, the GRIC monitoring network meets the minimum monitoring requirements for all criteria pollutants measured (i.e., ozone and PM{10}) as established in 40 CFR 58 Appendix D, Tables D-2 and D-4.
+Based on the information contained in Tables 4-3 and 4-4, the GRIC monitoring network meets the minimum monitoring requirements for all criteria pollutants measured (i.e., ozone and PM10) as established in 40 CFR 58 Appendix D, Tables D-2 and D-4.